 According to the Huffington Post, the average internet user is served 11,250 ads per month.
 That’s a lot of advertisements.
-With all the noise and competition, finding new and creative ways to capture your both your audience’s attention and information can be extraordinarily challenging.
+With all the noise and competition, finding new and creative ways to capture both your audience’s attention and information can be extraordinarily challenging.

 To tackle this challenge, we’ll explore several different digital marketing hacks which will give you a leg up over the competition and help increase your leads exponentially.